solidjs-community/solid-primitives/packages/props/README.md

 A helper that creates a new props object with only the property names that match the predicate.

-An alternative primitive to Solid's [splitProps](https://www.solidjs.com/docs/latest/api#splitprops) that will split the props eagerly, without letting you change the omitter keys afterwards.
+An alternative primitive to Solid's [splitProps](https://www.solidjs.com/docs/latest/api#splitprops) that will split the props eagerly, without letting you change the omitted keys afterwards.

 The `predicate` is run for every property read lazily — any signal accessed within the `predicate` will be tracked, and `predicate` re-executed if changed.